Current Lab Members

 Speciation in coral reef fishes of the Indo-Malay Archipelago.

-Evolution of microhabitat association of cryptobenthic reef fishes
+Evolution and ecology of cryptobenthic reef fishes

 Evolution of unique life-history traits and reproductive strategies in gobioid fishes